gragusa/CovarianceMatrices.jl/README.md

 ```

 ## CRHC (Cluster robust heteroskedasticty consistent)
 The API of this class of variance estimators is subject to change, so please use with care.
-In particular, since the `CRHC` type needs to know with variable is used for clustering---a good way pass it must be thought out.
+The difficulty is that `CRHC` type needs to have access to the variable along which dimension the clustering mast take place.
 For the moment, the following approach works --- as long as no missing values are present in the original dataframe.

 ```julia
 using RDatasets